apache/doris-website/blog/evolution-of-the-apache-doris-execution-engine.md

 {
-    'title': 'Steps to industry-leading query speed: evolution of the Apache Doris execution engine', 'summary': "From the Volcano Model to the Pipeline Execution Engine, and now PipelineX, Apache Doris brings its computation efficiency to a higher level with each iteration.", 'date': '2024-06-18',
+    'title': 'Steps to industry-leading query speed: evolution of the Apache Doris execution engine', 'summary': "From the Volcano Model to the Pipeline Execution Engine, and now PipelineX, Apache Doris brings its computation efficiency to a higher level with each iteration.", 'description': "From the Volcano Model to the Pipeline Execution Engine, and now PipelineX, Apache Doris brings its computation efficiency to a higher level with each iteration.", 'date': '2024-06-18',
     'author': 'Apache Doris',
     'tags': ['Tech Sharing'],